Are Bonds a Good Investment? Should Investors Buy Bonds?

-Based on the recent US Federal Reserve decision to taper (reduce) its bond buying program by $10 billion, bond investors are wondering whether to buy and stay invested in bonds, or sell down their bonds investments.
+Based on the recent US Federal Reserve decision to taper (reduce) its bond buying, bond investors are wondering whether to buy and stay invested in bonds, or sell down their bonds investments.

 Included on their tapering announcement, the Fed stated they could take further measured steps to reduce their bond holdings, but stressed they would continue buying bonds "at a rapid pace" after the taper.

 As reported by CNN Money, "the tapering by the Federal Reserve won't be a big shock for bonds, because there is still plenty of easy money in the global financial system," said Rick Rieder, chief of fixed income at BlackRock.
-Still, he expects interest rates to move higher over time, with the 10-year yield reaching 3.25% by the middle of 2014.
+Still, he expects interest rates to move higher over time.

 As seen in the below chart (courtesy of Bloomberg), yields for US Treasury Bonds, US Agency Bonds, Corporate Bonds and USD MBS Bond Index have been rising since September.

 Generally, bonds prices go down when bonds rates go up.

 In most cases, however, bonds investors do not wait for the actual event to happen before taking action.

 Across financial markets, this is a concept referred to as "making a bet based on future rate expectations."

 Future rate expectation is a key variable used by small and large bond investors to determine whether to buy or sell bonds, and in analyzing whether a bond is a good investment.

 When bond investors expect interest rates to rise, they start bidding down bond prices.
 The opposite holds true when investors expect rates to fall.